CS 638: Multimedia Networking and Operating Systems

 Overview and Objectives:

-This course explores the latest developments and open research problems in multimedia networking and operating systems, with several example case studies such as YouTube, Netflix, and Zoom.
+This course explores the latest and open research problems in multimedia networking and operating systems, with several example case studies such as YouTube, Netflix, Zoom, VR Chat.
+We will also be exploring the role of AI, e.g., in augmented reality (AR).

 The topics to be covered (tentatively) include:

-1. Multimedia applications, such as video streaming, video conferencing, and virtual reality, their requirements, and user quality of experience
+1. Multimedia applications, such as video streaming, video conferencing, and virtual/augemnted/extended reality, their infrastructure/resource requirements, and assessing their user quality of experience

-3. Multimedia network traffic characteristics and traffic engineering, and protocols to transport multimedia traffic and control congestion, e.g., QUIC, DASH, RTP
+3. Multimedia network traffic characteristics, traffic engineering, and protocols to transport multimedia traffic and control congestion, e.g., QUIC, DASH, RTP

 4. Content distribution networks and edge clouds, e.g., Akamai